tideman/generator-ciberionic/README.md

   rm -rf *
   rm -rf .*
 ```
 Then generate a new project.
-You will be prompted with several questions

 ```bash
 yo ciberionic
 ```
+You will be prompted with several questions.
+One of it is if you would like to overwrite the config.xml.
+Choose 'yes' or hit enter.

 ## CiberIonic Scaffold